 A "lockout" refers to assistance getting back into a housing area after a resident has locked themselves out.
-Residents are given two complimentary lockouts per semester or summer session, including break periods, for room or common area access (e.g., tower, house, floor, building, etc.).
+A "lockout" also includes gaining entry to a space for item retrieval.
+Residents are given two complimentary lockouts in the Fall 2024 semester, one complimentary lockout in the Spring 2025 semester and/or summer session, including break periods, for room or common area access (e.g., tower, house, floor, building, etc.).

 - A lockout fee of \$25 will be assessed to the resident's student account each time thereafter. - There are no complimentary lockouts given during Intersession periods. - Lockout forms will be completed for fire drills, Health and Safety Inspections, and other Housing and Residence Life initiatives.
-Residents are encouraged to mindful of bringing their Osprey1Card with them at all times, including during fire drills, Health and Safety Inspections, and other Housing and Residence Life initiatives as all normal lockout processes will apply. - L.3.1 Excessive use of lockouts (defined by six or more lockouts in one semester, four or more lockouts in one summer session, and two or more lockouts during Intersession) is not permitted.
+Residents are encouraged to be mindful of bringing their Osprey1Card with them at all times, including during fire drills, Health and Safety Inspections, and other Housing and Residence Life initiatives as all normal lockout processes will apply. - L.3.1 Excessive use of lockouts (defined by four or more lockouts in one semester, two or more lockouts in one summer session, and two or more lockouts during Intersession) is not permitted.
 Excessive use of lockouts may lead to discipline via the Resident Handbook in addition to lockout charges.